Customer Awareness Program

 - Source code points to a different website than the alleged sender – The link looks official, but when your mouse curser rolls over it the link’s source code points to a completely different web site.
 Remember that you can always type a URL into your web browser instead of clicking on a link.

 - Typos & Incorrect Grammar – This is a technique used by phishers to avoid email filters.
 The errors are intentional.

 - If you fall victim to an attack, act immediately.
 Alert Bank of Marin as soon as possible.
 Place fraud alerts on your credit files.
 Monitor your credit files and monthly statements very closely.

 - Report suspicious emails or calls to the Federal Trade Commission, through the Internet or by calling 1-877-ID-THEFT.

 Please note that Bank of Marin will never request identifying information, account information, or Online Banking password information via email.
-If you have any question regarding the validity of a phone call or email requesting account information, please contact your local Bank of Marin office or call Bank of Marin’s Client Services Department at 415-884-3021 prior to responding to the request for information.
+If you have any question regarding the validity of a phone call or email requesting account information, please contact your local Bank of Marin office or call Bank of Marin’s Customer Support at 1(866) 626-6004 prior to responding to the request for information.